rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 ## **Step 2 – Check that the Client Loads Configurations**

-1. Open XNAT Desktop Client.
+1. Open XNAT Desktop Client, ideally by right clicking the app and pressing Run as Administrator.
+2. If you can not run as administrator, just open it normally by double clicking the app.
-2. Confirm that you can:
+3. Confirm that you can:

    * Log in successfully
    * View your list of projects
    * See configuration options load without errors
+   * Do not worry about the no anonimyzation popup message - that is only for people with custom anonimization set up
    * Reach the upload screen, even if the progress bar is stuck
-3. The server address must be **exactly**:
+4. The server address when logging in must be **exactly**:

    ```
    cnda.wustl.edu
    ```

    There should be nothing after `.edu` (no slashes or sub-URLs).
-4. **If you can browse projects normally →** proceed to Step 3.
+5. **If you can browse projects normally →** proceed to Step 3.
-5. **If you get connection errors →** check your internet or VPN and ensure you’re targeting the correct URL.
+6. **If you get connection errors →** check your internet or VPN and ensure you’re targeting the correct URL.

 ---